Communicating the sum of sources over a network: Discussion and Future Work

-Several questions remain open, that we discuss below. \begin{itemize} \item Is the two edge-disjoint path condition (between $s_i/t_j$ pairs) necessary or can other combinatorial connectivity requirements characterize the capacity of the network arithmetic problem for the $3s/3t$ case.
-The results of this paper indicate that this condition is sufficient.
-However, it is not evident whether this is necessary. \item It is unclear whether our techniques extend in the case of higher number of sources and terminals.
-At present, the case of $|S| > 3$ and $|T| > 3$ is completely open. \item Our work can be easily extended to multicasting any linear function of the sources, $\sum_{i=1}^n \alpha_i X_i$ (each source node simply creates a new sources $X_i' = \alpha_i X_i$).
-It would be interesting to extend our work to more general function families. \item In our problem formulation, we have considered unit-entropy sources over unit-capacity networks.
+Several questions remain open, that we discuss below. \begin{itemize} \item As our techniques do not seem to extend to the case of a higher number of sources and terminals, at present, the case of $|S| > 3$ and $|T| > 3$ is completely open. \item In our problem formulation, we have considered unit-entropy sources over unit-capacity networks.
 However, in general, one could consider sources of arbitrary entropies, by considering vector-sources (as considered in \cite{appuswamyFKZ08}), and requiring the terminals to recover a vector that contains component-wise function evaluations.
 This version of the problem is also open for the most part.
 In fact, in this case even our characterization for $|S| = 2$ does not hold.
 For example, consider the two-sources, two-terminals network shown in Figure \ref{fig:higher-entropy-counter-eg}, where each edge is of unit-entropy.
 Each source node observes a source of entropy two, that is denoted by a vector of length two.
 The terminals need to recover the vector sum.

-In this network there are two sources, and based on our result in Section \ref{sec:two-s-n-t} it is natural to conjecture that if max-flow$(s_i - t_j) = 2$, holds for $i,j = 1,2$, then a network coding assignment exists.
+In this network there are two sources, and based on our result in Section \ref{sec:case_2s_or_2t} it is natural to conjecture that if max-flow $(s_i - t_j) = 2$, holds for $i,j = 1,2$, then a network coding assignment exists.
 The network in Figure \ref{fig:higher-entropy-counter-eg} has this connectivity requirement.
-However, as shown in the Appendix, with linear codes recovering the vector sum at both the terminals is not possible.
+However, as shown in the Appendix, using linear codes to recover the vector sum at both the terminals is not possible.

 \item We have exclusively considered the case of directed acyclic networks.
 An interesting direction to pursue would be to examine whether these characterizations hold in the case of networks where directed cycles are allowed. \item Our work has been in the context of zero-error recovery of the sum of the sources.
 It would be interesting to examine whether the conclusion changes significantly if one allows for recovery with some (small) probability of error. \end{itemize}